pertusa/ap/docs/fsl_assignment.md

 The goal of the following exercise is assesssing your understanding of how to effectively employ few-shot learning techniques on GPT.

 > We could also have used [Google Gemini](https://gemini.google.com/app)[@gemini].
 This is a very recent LLM similar to ChatGPT, but one important difference is that Gemini can also access the web to search for updated information.
-Therefore, since it uses external information, it is not suitable for few-shot learning evaluation.
+Therefore, since it uses external information, it is not suitable for our few-shot learning scenario.

-### Exercise 2 (30%)
+### Exercise 2 (40%)

 In this second exercise, we are going to make a few-shot classifier to classify between *Rock* and *Reggaeton* genres from a short excerpt of song lyrics.
 For this, the classifier must be trained on a few examples of lyrics and their corresponding labels.
 Then, given new lyrics, it should try to predict the song genre.